 Medical Editor: John P. Cunha, DO, FACOEP

 Rosanil Cleanser (sodium sulfacetamide 10% and sulfur 5%) is an antibacterial cleanser used to treat acne, rosacea, and seborrheic dermatitis (a red, flaking skin rash).
-This medication is available in generic form.
-Common side effects include redness, irritation or scaling of the skin.
+Rosanil Cleanser is available in generic form.
+Common side effects of Rosanil Cleanser include:

 Wash affected areas with Rosanil Cleanser once or twice daily, or as directed by your physician.
 Avoid contact with eyes or mucous membranes.
 Rosanil Cleanser may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Rosanil Cleanser should be used only if prescribed.
 Based on information of related drugs, this medication may pass into breast milk.
 Consult your doctor before breastfeeding.

 Our Rosanil Cleanser (sodium sulfacetamide 10% and sulfur 5%) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.